michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 At this time you would notice that on the left side the USB port is going to be very low and not very tight.
 Please be aware of this.
 If you want to you can also just wire some leftover pins from the diodes and make them shorter but I was doing OK with the head pins of the Pro Micro.

-### 6 Mount the switches
+### 6. Mount the switches

 Try to put at least few switches on the case and try them mounting them on the board.
-The PCB has holes in it to mount the switches so it should fit toghether.
+The PCB has holes in it to mount the switches so it should fit together.
 Mine didn't so I had to make a little hack on few switches so they wont bend my board by cutting their bottoms.

 ![Cutting switch bottoms to be able to put them in the case](/images/uploads/2020-03-23_20-24-15_387.jpg 'Cutting switch bottoms to be able to put them in the case')